- Home

 What is targeted therapy?

 Targeted therapy is a drug treatment that targets specific features of cancer cells to stop the cancer growing and spreading.
-The drugs circulate through the body, but work in a more focused way than chemotherapy and often have fewer side effects.
-However, targeted therapy does not work for everyone affected by cancer.
+The drugs circulate through the body like chemotherapy but they work in a more focused way and may have fewer side effects than chemotherapy.
+However, targeted therapy does not work for all cancer types or all people.

 Learn more about: